serverless/components/README.md

   $ npm i -g serverless
   ```

-[Clone one of the pre-made Templates and deploy it](./templates), to rapidly create a serverless *REST API*, *Websockets API*, *Website*, *Scheduled Task*, and much more!
+Then, [clone one of the pre-made Templates](./templates) and deploy it, to rapidly create a serverless *REST API*, *Websockets API*, *Website*, *Scheduled Task*, and much more!
 Each Template has a `README.md` with clear instructions on what it does and how to get started.

 Check out more Serverless Components [here](https://github.com/serverless-components/)